rschramm9/AHNC_MOTUS_KIOSK/FINAL_DEPLOYMENT_WINDOWS_README.md

 Go to C:\Program Files and run OpenKiosk by double-clicking it – It will run in its own browser an it will likely look like your locked onto that screen… (that’s a good thing!)

 Shift F1 puts administrator login banner up in the upper-left.
-Enter ‘admin’ as the password.
+Enter ‘admin’ as the password (this is the default password for OpenKiosk.

 While on the admin page: